 Galway CAREGiver Theresa says, “Washing their hair, getting a trim or a haircut can vastly improve how they feel and see themselves.
 Update their clothes as their size changes or they lose a lot of weight.
 Purchasing two or three brightly coloured, patterned ‘senior bibs’ or ‘painting smocks’ that can be put on and washed every day can also extend the life of their clothes.”

 3. Give them the freedom to forget.

-CAREGiver Lori says, “Do not assume your family member remembers even the simple parts of life they've always known.
-Do not assume they like what they've always liked: music, television, current events, travel, past favorite foods, visiting in large groups of people.
-Do not assume they remember the person in church greeting them, or the neighbor next door, or even you.
+Laois CAREGiver Philomena says, “Do not assume your family member remembers even the simple parts of life they've always known.
+Do not assume they like what they've always liked: music, television, current events, travel, past favourite foods, visiting in large groups of people.
+Do not assume they remember the person in church greeting them, or the neighbour next door, or even you.
 Allow them the space to remember and forget at their own pace.”

 4. Call or visit regularly.

 Donegal CAREGiver Ellen says, “In my years as a caregiver, I have found that most seniors who do not get out much usually experience loneliness.
 Their phone seldom rings and the television is often left on all day for company.
 They want to hear the sound of other voices but that doesn't take the place of visiting with other people or spending time out in public.”
 Ellen suggests setting aside a specific day and time each week to call, to give your loved one something to look forward to.
 A simple letter or greeting card to let them know they are missed and loved can make their day and remind them that someone cares.